Skip to content

 People enter the Medical Mom Squad through personal relationships and remain based on ongoing connection rather than formal affiliation.
 There is no application process, no membership criteria, no formal exit.
 The network is defined entirely by the relationships within it.

-The constituency is families managing complex medical needs and disability, with particular density among mothers and primary caregivers of medically complex children—hence the informal name, though the network's actual composition may include fathers, grandparents, and other caregivers.
-What members share is not demographics but experience: the specific knowledge, exhaustion, and determination that comes from years of advocating for a child within healthcare systems not designed to serve them.
+The circle began among mothers and primary caregivers of medically complex children, which gave the Squad its informal name.
+Over time, its practical network expanded to include fathers, grandparents, and other caregivers.
+What members share is the knowledge, exhaustion, and determination that come from years of advocating for a child within healthcare systems not designed to serve them.

 Funding and Sustainability